Gluten Free Pumpkin Penne

 Baked pumpkin penne is served from a baking dish.

-This easy pumpkin pasta bake starts with a whole wheat or whole grain gluten free pasta (I like ones that are quinoa-based), and then comes together with a creamy pumpkin sauce.
-Here are the ingredients needed for this casserole:
+This easy baked pumpkin penne starts with a whole wheat or whole grain gluten free pasta, and then comes together with a creamy pumpkin sauce.
+Here’s a rundown of what you’ll need to make this dish.
+Scroll down to the recipe card for the full amounts and step-by-step instructions.

 • Penne Pasta: Regular or gluten free penne noodles, cooked al dente per the package instructions.